junhoyoon/CiTruss/README.md

 ### Genotype

 Genotype data should be a text file that includes a space-separated matrix of phased genotype information in *(number of SNPs, number of samples)* shape.
-Both the sum and difference models take phased genotype data (examples in [/demo/X1.txt](./demo/X1.txt) and [/demo/X2.txt](./demo/X2.txt)).
+Both the sum and difference models take phased genotype data in two files, one for each haplotype (examples in [/demo/X1.txt](./demo/X1.txt) and [/demo/X2.txt](./demo/X2.txt)).

 ### eQTL information